PrsnVkngs/PrsnVkngs/README.md

 ## 🤖 About Me

 I'm a machine learning and robotics enthusiast currently attending San Jose State University.
 I'm on the path to innovating how robots learn and interact with the world.
+I love speaking languages, and am always eager to interact with people from various backgrounds, despite the potential for a language barrier.

 ### 🧠 Skills
 - **Machine Learning**: TensorFlow, PyTorch, Scikit-Learn